 - Vomiting and overall weakness.

-- Diabetic Patients – Due to the blood sugar-lowering properties of this tea, it can be dangerous for diabetic patients who are already on medication to lower their blood sugar.
+- Diabetics: Due to the blood sugar-lowering properties of this tea, it can be dangerous for diabetics who are already on medication to lower their blood sugar.
 Overlapping these two treatments can cause blood sugar to fall to dangerous levels.

-- Pregnant Women – While anecdotal reports argue that drinking this tea while pregnant and breast-feeding is okay, and has no notable side effects, you should be very careful about what you consume during pregnancy, and speak to your doctor before adding anything to your pregnancy health regimen.
+- Pregnant Women: While anecdotal reports argue that drinking this tea during pregnancy and breastfeeding is okay, and has no notable side effects, you should be very careful about what you consume during pregnancy.

-- Drug Interactions – Milk thistle tea has many active ingredients that can interact with drugs for everything from diabetes and hypertension to sleep aids and liver disease.
-Always speak to your doctor about possible interactions with medications you might already be taking.
+- Drug Interactions: Milk thistle tea has many active ingredients that can interact with drugs for everything from diabetes and to sleep aids and liver disease.